Events

 HIM Programs

 Research at the Hausdorff Research Institute for Mathematics (HIM) is devoted to all areas of mathematics, mathematical economics, and interactions of mathematics with other sciences.
-It is carried out by guest scientists who take part in one of the programs at HIM:
+It is carried out by guest scientists who take part in Trimester Programs (TP) or Junior Trimester Programs (JTP).

 Workshops